Making the Most Out of Madrid Protocol Trademark Applications

 Another consideration is the direction in which you hope to take your business in the future.
 If you’re building a business to sell it, you will want to consider whether that sale is likely to involve a state not party to the Madrid Protocol.
 If so, you may want to avoid using the Madrid system to ensure that you’re able to transfer your trademark registration in the course of such a sale.

-Finally, consider whether the advantages of the system outweigh the potential disadvantages in light of the number of jurisdictions in which you would be seeking protection.
+Further, consider whether the advantages of the system outweigh the potential disadvantages in light of the number of jurisdictions in which you would be seeking protection.
 The Madrid system becomes increasingly valuable in terms of economy and efficiency the greater the number of designated states in which protection is sought.
 If you only designate three states, your advantage in using the Madrid system is less significant.

 If, after considering all of the above, you decide to execute your international trademark protection through the Madrid system, and you don’t already have an application or registration for the mark in your home country, that application will be your first step.